Missouri Betting Apps: Best Mobile Sportsbooks MO

 Bettors in Missouri can now download sports betting apps and bet on sportsbooks as the Show-Me State has officially launched legalized sports betting.

 But which mobile sportsbooks should you consider signing up with?
-Nine sportsbooks have secured licenses to operate and each offer Missouri sportsbook promos for new customers.
+Eight sportsbooks have secured licenses to operate and each offer Missouri sportsbook promos for new customers.

 These sportsbook promos vary in size and complexity, and there’s a lot more to deciding which is the best sports betting app than just which one has the best welcome bonus.